lequyduong/Python_Data_Science/README.md

 # Python_Data_Science
-This is a series of code on using matplotlib and other library to investigate existing data of population and wheather of
+This is a serie of codes using matplotlib and other library to investigate existing data of population and wheather of
 Belgium: